Parecis titi monkey: Description

-It can be distinguished from all other Plecturocebus species by its generally grayish-agouti pelage, along with a reddish-chestnut dorsum.
-Its throat, sideburns, breast, and inner limb surfaces are grayish-white in color, and its tail also turns white towards the tip.
+It can be distinguished from all other Plecturocebus species by the grayish-white color of the throat, sideburns, breast, and inner limb surfaces, and its tail also turns white towards the tip.

 Status

 The range of this species coincides with the "Arc of Deforestation", an agricultural frontier of the southern Amazon where the deforestation of the Amazon rainforest is the highest.
 The remaining tracts of native forest are impacted frequently by wildfires in the dry season, and further forest fragmentation has occurred due to the construction of hydroelectric dams, such as the UHE Rondon II.
 Increasing establishment of rural settlements due to land reform and squatting has led to further degradation and deforestation.
 Despite this, its habitat lies within some of the few protected areas in the region, and the steep sides of the Parecis Plateau make deforestation and development unappealing in the area.
 Due to this, it is classified as Near Threatened by the IUCN Red List.